Softwavecr/softwave/content/projects.md

 slug = "projects"
 +++

-I am a versitile engineer, passionate about technology and its evolution.
+I am a versatile engineer, passionate about technology and its evolution.

 Some of my old and ongoing projects are: